By Green Dog Pet Supply

 Lastly, we think that the industry trend seems to really be headed towards more carrageenan-free canned foods.
 Whether this is in response to these sorts of studies, or simply in response to public perception and pressure, it is happening.
 Sales reps from a number of companies are leading with the fact that their cans are carrageenan-free when they are introducing can lines to us.
 I worry that your company might be falling behind this trend, when they could be leading the industry in the removal of this controversial ingredient, in accordance with the recommendations of the Organic Consumers Association and the National Organics Standards Board.
 We hope you might consider a different thickener that doesn’t come with the controversies surrounding this ingredient.

 The Results: The great news is that this company agreed with us and has made the decision to remove the Carrageenan from their canned foods ASAP – they are in the process of reformulating.
-The product we were looking at but don’t yet carry also agreed that it would be advisable to remove it from their products, starting almost immediately, but that the label would still reflect the old formulation until they ran out of labels. (pet food companies have 6 months I believe to change labeling when they change a formulation).
+The product we mentioned that we were looking at but don’t yet carry also agreed that it would be advisable to remove it from their products, starting almost immediately, but that the label would still reflect the old formulation until they ran out of labels. (pet food companies have 6 months I believe to change labeling when they change a formulation).
 The big company I mentioned had a fairly good response for such a big company, in that when they received our letter they actually stopped production of a new line of canned foods and reformulated them to be carrageenan free.
 They are in discussion about what to do with their older lines of pate style canned foods though, as the removal of the carrageenan can affect the mouth-feel of the food, so palatability might be affected.
 They’re in discussions internally as to how to reformulate.
 We are eager for them to do this but realize that it might not happen, or may take some time, but we want to support the steps they’ve taken so far to address the issue.
-However, this is problematic for us, as we sell so much of it, so we may make a shorter version of this letter to give customers who feed it, to see what their response will be – ask them outright whether we should discontinue the product, or at least let them choose whether to continue feeding it.
-The last company never responded, which is typical of their lack of communications in the past over similar questions.
-We discontinued that cat can line and will likely do the same with the dog food line, after breaking the news to our customers.
+However, this is problematic for us, as we sell so much of it, so we may make a shorter version of this letter to give customers who feed it, to see what their response will be – asking them outright whether we should discontinue the product, or at least let them choose whether to continue feeding it.
+(Note: this company was Wellness Pet Food, and they chose not to take carrageenan out of all of their cans.
+We discontinued the line.)
+The last company we mentioned never responded, which is typical of their lack of communications in the past over similar questions.
+We therefore discontinued that cat can line and will do the same with the dog food line, after breaking the news to our customers.

 So what do you think?
 Would you continue to feed a food that contained carrageenan?
 If you shop with us, do you think we should pull all cans that contain it even if it’s your favorite?